-Football - Officials shall wear a black and white striped shirt with either 1" or 2" width stripes (long or short sleeve), as long as the entire crew matches in wearing either the traditional (1") or new, wide striped (2") shirt.
+Football - Officials shall wear a black and white striped shirt with 2" width stripes (long or short sleeve).
 The uniform shirt shall have an MHSAA officials emblem worn on the left chest pocket.
 Black football officiating pants with the contrasting white side stripe shall be worn.
 All officials shall wear black belts, shoes, and socks.
 The referee shall wear a solid white cap while all other officials wear the black cap with white piping.
 OPTIONAL: Crews may wear black officiating shorts for scrimmages or subvarsity contests only.